devmahmud/webpack4-fundamentals/chapter-3-starting-out-right.md

 ```

 modeConfig will set the mode.
 With the webpack.config.js file set up, you can now start to separate production, development, and whatever other build environment settings you would like to have.

+## Webpack Q&A

+**Can Webpack be used server side?**

+Yes, with webpack-dev-middleware

+**Can you use the HTML Webpack plugin to process all HTML files without having to declare the plugin across multiple build environments?**

+For a multi-page app architecture, you do actually have to have a new instance of this plugin.
+Check out the [Multipage Webpack Plugin](https://github.com/zorigitano/multipage-webpack-plugin) for some insight on how that has been handled by the instructor in a previous role for Multual of Omaha.
+Basically, it accesses your entries and for each entry creates a new instance of the plugin.

+**Are there situations where Webpack runs into an out of memory error andn where would you capture that exception?**

+Yes?
+Your Webpack space complexity will be linear in terms of how many modules you have in your app.
+You will end up consuming more and more memory because it needs more and more memory.
+Increasing the memory limit for Node can help (AirBNB has gone up to 32GB).
+It’s also possible that you could have a memory leak i.e. you are using hashing while using the dev server and a new hash is created each time you make a file change which is then stored in memory.
+Don’t do that.
+BUT… that specific issue has been addressed in Webpack 5.